GA-BEWD-2014/BEWD-2014/05_Classes_Objects/slides/slides_05.md

 ###Classes & Objects

 *	Classes allow us to keep code DRY.
-*	In object oriented programs, variables have scope, we need to create local, @instance and @@class variables where needed.
+*	In object oriented programs variables have scope. local, @instance and @@class.
 	*	attr_accessor allows a variable to be accessed outside of a method
 *	We can create class methods by using self.method_name.
-	*	Class methods with no object or instance.
+	*	Class methods can be called with no object or instance.
 ---